apple/swift-protobuf/README.md

   }

 // Serialize to binary protobuf format: you can choose to serialize into
-// any type conforming to SwiftProtobufContiguousBytes.
-For example: let binaryData: Data = try info.serializedBytes() let binaryDataAsBytes: [UInt8] = try info.serializedBytes()
+// any type conforming to `SwiftProtobufContiguousBytes`.
+For example:
+// Resolve the `SwiftProtobufContiguousBytes` return value to `Data` let binaryData: Data = try info.serializedBytes()
+// Resolve the `SwiftProtobufContiguousBytes` return value to `[UInt8]` let binaryDataAsBytes: [UInt8] = try info.serializedBytes()

+// Note that while the `serializedBytes()` spelling is generally preferred,
+// you may also use `serializedData()` to get the bytes as an instance of
+// `Data` where required.
+// This means that the following two statements are equivalent:
+// let binaryData: Data = try info.serializedBytes()
+// let binaryData: Data = try info.serializedData()

 // Deserialize a received Data object from `binaryData` let decodedInfo = try BookInfo(serializedData: binaryData)